 This kind of high-volume, repetition training is extremely draining but effective.

-This is what a typical week for CT Fletcher could look like:
+This is what a typical week for him could look like:

 - Barbell bench press 20 sets 1-20 reps